blakecc/evorl/README.md

 The general order for running the dissertation experiment was:

 1. Run `genesis.py` in order to create an initial population of chromosomes.
 Adjust the amount of chromosomes created here.
 2. Set up your AWS spot instances.
-Create an AMI (see below) that you can use for these spot instances, then bulk create the number of instances needed in the AWS control panel.
+Create an AMI (see below) that you can use for these spot instances, then bulk create the number of instances needed in the AWS control panel. `m4.xlarge` instances were used in the experiment.
 3. Update the instance addresses and your `.pem` file in the `experiment_controller.py` file.
 This script will control the multiple generatios across all the instances.
 4. `python experiment_controller.py` will start the full experiment.
 Each instance running an A3C experiment will have an available Tensorboard that you can access from your browser if you have the right security settings on your instances.
 See the A3C output in an instance to check the address.